Graph and wreath products of cellular automata: Closure under graph products

-The base case $\tau(w) = ui$ is obvious by the definition of the minimal radius $r$ of a cellular automaton, by taking a word with just one suitably chosen segment of type~$i$ whose length is $r+1$.
-The other case is proved by induction.
-Write $w = w'w''$ with $\tau(w') = vj, \tau(w'') = ui$, with the assumptions above, and let $g', g''$ be the group elements corresponding to $w', w''$.
-Since $vj$ is reduced, we can find a word $t$ where the rightmost segment is of type~$i$ such that a suitable change in the rightmost symbol effects a change in the leftmost symbol of $\hat g'(t)$.
-Suppose the change in the first symbol happens when the rightmost symbol $(a,j)$ of $t$ is changed to $(b,j)$.
+The base case $\tau(w) = jv$ is obvious by the definition of the minimal radius $r$ of a cellular automaton (where recall that we assumed $r \geq 1$ for all the cellular automata in all the groups), by taking a word with just one suitably chosen segment of type~$j$ whose length is $r+1$.
+Namely, $j$ cannot appear in $v$ because every symbol in $v$ commutes with $j$ and $w$ is reduced.